 At Parkland Kennels, we stand behind our training programs 100% – take it from our clients.

-Come visit us and take a look around our modern 3200 sq. ft. indoor training facility.
+Come visit us and take a look around our 3200 sq. ft. indoor training facility.

 Each Level of Obedience Is 6 Weeks Long

-You attend one class a week - each class is normally 1½ hours long.
-We encourage partners to both attend the training classes and share the homework – after all, your dog has to listen to BOTH OF YOU.
+You attend one class a week - each class usually is 1 hour long.
+We encourage partners to both attend the training classes and share the homework – after all, your dog has to listen to both of you.****DUE TO COVID 19 WE CAN ONLY HAVE ONE HANDLER PER DOG********

 Level 2 is to practice and perfect the exercises learned in level 1, at an advanced level, and to condition the dog to obey and listen off-lead.
-As well, we introduce control exercises, retrieving, some agility exercises, and prepare dogs and handlers going into CKC or UKC Companion Dog obedience trials.
-This is a well-rounded course designed for competitive and non-competitive dogs.
+In addition to this, we introduce control exercises, retrieving, some agility exercises, and prepare dogs and handlers going into CKC or UKC Companion Dog obedience trials.
+This is an excellent training course designed for competitive and non-competitive dogs.

 If you do not have the time to attend weekly classes, or are located too far away, we offer a boarding and training program for obedience.
 Each level is accomplished during separate 1-month stays with alternate 1 to 2 months of at-home practice time with the owner before continuing on to the next level.
 Success at each level depends largely upon the owner’s ability to learn the proper training, doing the homework, and being able to motivate their dog (and themselves).

-The breed/temperament of the dog also determines the success the owner will have at each level of training.
+The breed/temperament of the dog also determines the success you will have at each level of training.
 Some breeds/temperaments are easier and more compliant to work with than others.
-As well, if the dog has already learned/cultivated bad behavior(s) it will take the trainer even longer to alter that behavior.
+If the dog has already learned/cultivated bad behavior(s), it will take the trainer even longer to alter that behavior.

-During each 1-month stay the owner is expected to attend 2 private classes so that he/she can learn the techniques that are being used and work with their dog under the guidance of the trainer.
-However, if the owner cannot attend 2 private classes during their dog’s 1-month stay, it is important that they be prepared to spend at least 1 hour when they come to pick the dog up.
-It is vital that the owner of the dog spend this time with the trainer and the dog in order to have success when they get the dog home.
-Unless the owner learns how to get their dog to listen to them by being shown how by the trainer, they will have limited success once they get the dog home.
+During each 1-month stay, you are expected to attend 2 private classes so that he/she can learn the techniques that are being used in order to work with your dog under the trainer’s guidance.
+However, if you cannot attend these classes, it is important for you to be prepared to spend at least 1 hour when you come to pick the dog up.
+It is vital that you spend this time with the trainer and your dog in order to be successful once you get home.
+The trainer will teach you how to get your dog to listen.

-Sometimes the owner expects far too much from their dog (and the training that was done) after only 1 or even 2 months of training.
-Sometimes the trainer will make recommendations to the owner that would involve changing how the dog is kept and/or managed that the owner will not or cannot accommodate.
-Again, this could affect how well the training will carry over to the owner.
+Sometimes you may expect far too much from your dog (and the training that was done) after only 1 or even 2 months of training.
+Ignoring the trainer’s recommendations about changing how your dog is kept and/or managed could affect how well the training will carry over to you.

-We recommend that after each 1-month stay that the dog return home to the owner (for 1 month) so that the dog and owner have time to re-bond and work together on the exercises at the level that was covered while the dog was with us.
+We recommend that after each 1-month stay that your dog return home (for 1 month) so that both of you have time to re-bond and work together on the exercises at the level that was covered.
 It is only through time and practice that you accomplish each level of training.

-Each dog is tested when they first arrive so that we can determine where they are at in terms of their past training – if a dog is past a level 1, we will start on level 2 work.
-However, what level their owners believe them to be at may not be where we believe they are at.
-Owners will be kept apprised of their dog’s progress.
+Each dog is tested when they first arrive so that we can determine where they are at in terms of their past training – if a dog is past a level 1, we will start on level 2 training.
+Your dog may not always be at the level you think they are at.
+You will be kept apprised of your dog’s progress.

-If you are not sure what kind of dog would suit your family or want to learn more about the different breeds and what their temperaments are like, you can book a consultation with one of our professional trainers.
+If you’re not sure what kind of dog would suit your family or want to learn more about the different breeds and what their temperaments are like, you can book a consultation with one of our professional trainers.

 We will go through the traits and genetic tendencies of breeds of dogs (including mixed breeds) and answer questions you may have so that you make the right choice the first time around!